 Pan Fry:

 - Heat a large skillet over medium high heat.
 Add 2 tablespoons of vegetable oil to the skillet and place dumplings in an even layer.
-Fry for a few minutes until bottoms are golden.
+Potstickers get bigger as they cook so make sure there is plenty of room for the bottoms to cook evenly.

 - Add 1/3 cup of water and cover with a tight fitting lid.
-Cook until the water has boiled away and then uncover and reduce heat to medium or medium low.
+Cook until the water has boiled away.

-- Let the dumplings cook for another 2 minutes then remove from heat and serve with soy sauce and thinly sliced green onions.
+- Then uncover and reduce heat to medium or medium low.
+Let the dumplings cook for another 2 minutes then remove from heat.
+Serve with soy sauce, or potsticker sauce, and thinly sliced green onions.

 - Place dumplings in a steamer basket on a single layer of cabbage leaves or a piece of parchment paper and steam for about 8 minutes.
+Serve as desired.

 Potsticker Sauce:

 - Whisk together all ingredients and serve in a shallow bowl to dip your potstickers in!
-You can make this ahead and store it in the fridge for up to a week.
+You can make this ahead and store it in the fridge for up to a week.ย

 Video